ogecko/alpaca-benro-polaris/README.md

 # Project Purpose
 The [Benro Polaris](https://www.benro-polaris.com/) tripod head is a great product.
 It's manufactured to a high standard, comes in a compact and sturdy design, and its mobile App has many easy-to-use features.
 Although its not cheap, it is cheaper than a modern telescope mount like the [ZWO AM3 Harmonic Equatorial Mount](https://www.zwoastro.com/product/zwo-am3-harmonic-equatorial-mount/).
 The Polaris can also be used for other photography projects beyond astro-photography.

 That said, the mobile App and firmware updates appear to have slowed down.
-Many of the promised features from the original [Kickstarter](https://www.kickstarter.com/projects/benropolaris/polaris-smart-electric-tripod-head) project haven't materialised.
+Many of the promised features from the original [Kickstarter Project](https://www.kickstarter.com/projects/jdmorriso/alpaca-benro-polaris-driver?ref=9a035f)  haven't materialised.
 We are still waiting for 3 Point Alignment, a larger catalogue of deep sky objects, linking with planetarium software, improved sequencing of image capture, plate solving and framing.
 The product has more potential if only we could enable it.

 That is what this project is all about.
 The intention is to open up the Benro Polaris with an HTTP-based [REST API](https://www.ibm.com/topics/rest-apis) that will allow other applications to leverage this great platform.